Sub-Doppler laser cooling and magnetic trapping of natural-abundance fermionic potassium: Experimental setup

 \section{Experimental setup}

 The experimental chamber is based on a fused silica glass cell without any antireflection coatings.
 Ultra-high vacuum is maintained by a 55~l/s ion pump (VacIon Plus 55 Noble Diode) supported by a titanium sublimation pump (fired no more than twice per year).
-The vacuum chamber is designed for laser cooling of cesium and potassium atoms; therefore, we use two dispensers (SAES Getters) for each species as atomic sources.
+The vacuum chamber is designed for laser cooling of cesium and potassium atoms; therefore, we use two dispensers per species as atomic sources ( SAES Getters Cs/NF/5.5/17 FT10 for Cs and K/NF/3.1/17 FT10 for K).
 We use potassium with a natural abundance of isotopes, that is, the content of $^{40}$K is only $\sim$0.012$\%$.
 All dispensers are located about 7~cm from the center of the magneto-optical trap (MOT).
-We use a LED emitting at the central wavelength of 370~nm (FWHM $\sim$10~nm) to increase the MOT loading rate due to the light-induced atomic desorption (LIAD) process~\cite{LIAD_K_Rb}.
-This method of increasing additional free-atom load in the trapping region allows us to release less atoms from the dispensers into the setup, thus minimizing the deterioration of the vacuum quality.
+We use an LED emitting at the central wavelength of 370~nm (FWHM $\sim$10~nm) to increase the MOT loading rate due to the light-induced atomic desorption (LIAD) process~\cite{14}.
+This method of increasing the additional free-atom load in the trapping region allows us to release less atoms from the dispensers into the setup, thus minimizing the deterioration of the vacuum quality.
 The base pressure (i.e., when the dispensers have not been turned on for several days) reaches $10^{-11}$~mbar.

 The quadrupole field for the magneto-optical and the magnetic trap is created by a pair of coils in a nearly anti-Helmholtz configuration.
 The coils are arranged such that the axis of the strongest gradient $B'_{\mathrm{axial}}$ is in the horizontal plane.
-Throughout the paper we report the radial gradient $B'_{\mathrm{r}}$ because it sets the effective trapping potential in the vertical direction.
+Throughout the paper, we report the radial gradient $B'_{\mathrm{r}}$ because it sets the effective trapping potential in the vertical direction.

-The laser system is designed to maximize the available power by limiting double passes through acousto-optic modulators after the final amplification stage.
+The laser system is designed to maximize the available power by limiting double passes through acousto-optic modulators (AOMs) after the final amplification stage.
 In general, the design allows us to switch between potassium isotopes ($^{39}$K, $^{40}$K or $^{41}$K) on a sub-millisecond time scale and to implement sub-Doppler cooling on the $D_1$ line for all isotopes.
-Here, we only discuss the core elements of the laser system relevant to the current work on $^{40}$K. The details of the entire laser system will be the subject of a further publication.
+Here, we discuss only the core elements of the laser system relevant to the current work on $^{40}$K. The details of the entire laser system will be the subject of further publication.